 Increasing living costs, political unrest, natural disasters, relationship breakdowns, family crisis, serious health issues, death of a partner, or simply not enjoying living there anymore could instigate a relocation.

 If you decide to move back to your home country, or to another country altogether, you’ll probably need to ship your belongings.
-You can click here to get a free quote from Sante Fe Relocation.
+You can click here to get a free quote.

 But keeping the door open by maintaining good relationships with family and friends back home and complying with legal obligations around your visa, taxes, licenses, and having your affairs in order can streamline repatriation.